 The good news is, the simplest and quickest way to complete the entire business registration process in Singapore is to find a top corporate service provider to assist you along with other compliance with ACRA.

-Things to do after Your Singapore Company Is Registered
+Things to do after your Singapore Business is Registered

 - Register for Goods and Services Tax (GST)

 - Apply for licenses you might need to run your business in Singapore, such as employment agencies, F&B, spas, etc.